5. Command line interface

 5.1.
 Queue management

 These sub-commands operate on the queue (which contains queued email messages) in various ways.
 Please see the queue section for more information about what the queue is, and how it works.
-Because the metadata for all messages in queue is loaded into memory, the MTA can quickly summarise and modify large number of messages.
+Because the metadata for all messages in queue is loaded into memory, the MTA can quickly summarize and modify large number of messages.
 The list, groupby and update sub-commands share the same condition arguments, which are used to filter the result:

 $ halonctl queue list -h